 What do you like about working in the Leith community? – “Leith is a hub of activity and full of wonderful people and shops.
-I love my walk to work every morning and the opportunity to meet with so many agencies doing fantastic work for the Leith Community.”
+I love my walk to work and the opportunity to meet with so many agencies doing fantastic work for the Leith Community.”

 What made you want to work at Dr Bell’s? – “I am extremely passionate about inclusion and making sure everyone’s voices are heard and Dr Bell’s ethos and values align with mine, a perfect fit.
 I hope with the support of the fantastic team, board and families we can continue to watch Dr Bells grow and develop in the years to come.
 I want to make sure that people know we are here and shout from the roof tops that we are a valuable asset to the Leith community.”

 An interesting fact/quote: “I love messy play, the messier the better.
 Play is important whether you are young or old.
 As adults, we should never lose our playful spirit.

 Danielle is both First Aid and Mental-Health First Aid Trained.

 I’ve been doing Youth & Community work for over 10 years all over Edinburgh.
 I have also worked in Residential care, behavioural support schools and within Children & Families.
 I have a degree in Community Learning and Development from the University of Dundee.

 After graduating I worked in the Sick Kids Hospital as a Senior Development Worker, running a drop in centre and a programme of activities to support children, young people and their families throughout their hospital journey.